How Do I Know If My Water Is Contaminated?

-The tragedy unfolding in Flint, Michigan has opened the public’s eyes to a dirty secret – the old, decaying water infrastructure in the United States is leaching toxic material into our water supply and poisoning us.
-Other cities, from Cleveland to Newark, are now discovering that their water supply contains high levels of lead and other contaminants.
+The tragedy that unfolded in Flint, Michigan has opened the public’s eyes to a dirty secret – the old, decaying water infrastructure in the United States is leaching toxic material into our water supply and poisoning us.
+Many other cities, from Cleveland to Newark, discovered that their water supply contains high levels of lead and other contaminants as well.

 While we don’t have control over the public water supply, we do have control over our own homes.
 Buying bottled water to drink does not solve the overarching issue of contaminated water.
 Every day, we use our tap water to brush our teeth, bathe, wash clothes and dishes, water our vegetable gardens, and more.
 If your water contains lead or other toxins, your health is at risk.
 So what can you do?
 Here are 4 tips to help ensure your water is safe.